-If a trader sub-contracts all or part of the service to another trader, they are still legally responsible to you for the entire contract in the same way that they were under the old law.
+If a trader sub-contracts all or part of the service to another trader, they are still legally responsible to you for the entire contract.
 For example, if you make a contract with a kitchen company to supply and install a new kitchen and this contract includes electrical work, the company is legally responsible to you for the work carried out by the electrician.
 This is because you did not make a contract directly with the electrician, you made it with the kitchen company.

 Some contracts may involve a trader supplying you with goods and/or digital content as well as providing you with a service.
-These are called 'mixed contracts' and examples include contracts where a trader supplies you with double glazing and installs it for you and where a trader provides you with a computer set-up service that includes the installation of internet security software.
-The 'Sale & supply of goods - your consumer rights' and 'Supply of digital content - your consumer rights' guides give more information on the rights and remedies you have for the other parts of a mixed contract.
+These are called 'mixed contracts' and examples include contracts where a trader supplies you with double glazing and installs it for you, or where a trader provides you with a computer set-up service that includes the installation of internet security software.
+The 'Sale & supply of goods: your consumer rights' and 'Supply of digital content: your consumer rights' guides give more information on the rights and remedies you have for the other parts of a mixed contract.